Molv1659/CSE230-final-project/README.md

-# GoOL - an online Go client program written in Haskell
+# GoOL - an online Go game client program written in Haskell
 CSE230-final-project

 ## Members
 Danling Wang

 Pengfei Rao

 Sicheng Wang

 Tianyang Zhou

 ## Overview
 We are going to develop a Go game online client program in Haskell.
 Using our client program, two players can be connected by network to play Go together in a gaming room, where the board and other related information will be shown in a command-line interface built by the Brick library.
 The software may allow others to join the gaming room and watch the live of the ongoing game, and in order to provide a better experience, onlookers who join halfway can review the game history step by step.

 As the oldest board game continuously played to the present day, the Go game has many classic problems that people study to learn good strategies for playing.
 Our software provides the function for users to choose from a list of classic problems and use them as good practices for improving their Go game skills.

 Considering the difficulty of the Go game, a standard 19 * 19 checkerboard may be too advanced for beginners.
 To help novices get started, we support changing the boards to different sizes.